racket/rhombus/rhombus/0000-rhombus.md

 ```

 A definition binding with with `val` or `def` can also use
-`values` in the outermost pattern, and that's the same as not writing
+`values` in the outermost pattern, and that’s the same as not writing
 `values`, but makes the receiver and sender side look more the same:

 ```